 The election is Monday, March 30, and polls will be open from 7 a.m. to 8 p.m.

 The League of Women Voters is a non-partisan organization and does not support or oppose any political party or candidate.

-Teams from Sudbury, Wayland and Weston competed in the sixth annual League of Women Voters Civics Bee Sunday afternoon.
-The Civics Bee is sponsored by the Leagues in each of the three towns.
+Teams from Sudbury, Wayland and Weston will vie for the Civics Bee trophy.
+The Civics Bee is sponsored by the Leagues in the three towns.

-Richard Albert, assistant professor at Boston College Law School, a specialist in constitutional law, democratic theory and comparative constitutional law, again served as judge for the Bee, and Jo-Ann Berry of the Acton Area League was Bee Master, or moderator.
+The Moderator will be Jo-Ann Berry of the Acton Area League.
+Richard Albert, assistant professor at Boston College Law School, a specialist in constitutional law, democratic theory and comparative constitutional law, will again be the judge.